kadamandersson/kadamandersson.github.io/index.md

 ### Postdoc

-- **[Per Ljung](https://research.chalmers.se/person/perlj)** will work on radar signal processing and more precisely on detection in challenging heterogeneous and non-Gaussian clutter.
+- **[Per Ljung](https://research.chalmers.se/person/perlj)** is working on radar signal processing and more precisely on detection in challenging heterogeneous and non-Gaussian clutter.
 It is an industrial postdoc position funded by Saab and WASP.
 Jointly supervised with [Tomas McKelvey](https://www.chalmers.se/personer/mckelvey/) at Chalmers, [Patrik Dammert](https://research.chalmers.se/person/dammert) at Chalmers and Saab, [Mattias Ekström](https://research.chalmers.se/person/mekstrom) and [Andreas Sundström](https://scholar.google.com/citations?user=e8le8yIAAAAJ&hl=en) at Saab.
 I have defined the project and am industrial supervisor.